 The Bible has had a unique influence on America, but the Bible has never been the final authority in American government or culture.

 As Pastor Dave Halyaman observes: “There was corruption, bickering, and a God-denying population in American in 1790.
 There MAY have been more dedicated believers then, but the major power-brokers before, during, and at the end of the Revolutionary War were still corrupt, humanistic men who put ‘nation’ before God.”

 In fact, the idea that America is a Christian nation has brought reproach to the name of true Christianity throughout the world, because while many people have assumed that America is indeed a “Christian nation,” it has been obvious that America doesn’t act Christian as a nation and that the average American doesn’t live according to the precepts of the Bible.

-While doing evangelistic work on a university campus in South Asia, I found that one of the chief arguments objected against the gospel of Jesus Christ is America’s gross moral failings (some real and some only perceived).
+While doing evangelistic work on a university campus in South Asia, I found that one of the chief arguments proposed against the gospel of Jesus Christ is America’s gross moral failings (some only perceived, but many real).

 WHAT IS A CHRISTIAN NATION?

 Where in the New Testament do we even find the authority and pattern for a “Christian nation”?

 Paul described three groups of people in the world today: Jews, Gentiles, and the church of God (1 Cor.
 10:32).
 Gentiles are all of the people that aren’t Jews, and in the context of Paul’s statement they are the unsaved Gentiles that aren’t part of the church.
 The church of God is not a nation.
 It exists in the world today as Bible-believing congregations.
 In the apostolic writings we don’t read about a “a church of Asia” or “a church of Judea” or “a church of Macedonia” or “a church of Galatia,” but there were “churchES of Asia,” “churchES of Judea,” “churchES of Macedonia,” and “churchES of Galatia.”